apiraino/surveys/surveys/2025/safety-critical/questions.md

 Type: free form

 ### Which of the following Rust ecosystem tools/features, if available, would improve the ability for you to use the Rust programming language in safety-critical software development?

+Please answer how important those features are to you.
+If you would consider contributing funds or implementation work to push them forward, select *Would contribute (financially or with engineering)*.
+If not, but improving that feature would unblock development of your project(s), select *Would unblock development*, etc.

 Type: matrix